Lemo-technologies/Lemo-technologies.github.io/README.md

 # Lemo-technologies.github.io
-This is where we share the Daily Intellect Dose
+This is where we let AI to teach